samuraicarm/deckViewer/README.md

 Technologies Used: HTML, CSS, JQUERY, JAVASCRIPT

+This was made using the Hearthstone API.
+View the documentation here: https://develop.battle.net/documentation/hearthstone

 How it works:
 On load the page will show a default deck, from there you can enter a Hearthstone Deck code or press the random button to view a random deck.
 For your convience, I've listed a few Hearthstone codes below.
 You can also take these codes and use them in Hearthstone on PC or your phone.